jeder-Bertoldo/jeder-Bertoldo/README.md

 ## Academic 🧑‍💻

-* Higher Education in Internet Systems: Federal Institute of Education, Science and Technology of Acre (IFAC) - (2020 - Currently)
+* Higher Education in Internet Systems: Federal Institute of Education, Science and Technology of Acre (IFAC) - (2020 - 2024)
 * IT Technician: National Commercial Learning Service (SENAC) - (2023 - 2024)